Support for Children with Big Feelings, Meltdowns, and Emotional Overwhelm

 There are no lock-in therapy packages

-The goal of the first appointment is to understand, not to commit you to months of therapy.
+The goal of the first appointment is understanding what’s driving the meltdowns - not committing you to months of therapy.

 NDIS, Medicare & Private Appointments